onkanat/lms_chat/README.md

 6. Reset to defaults:
    - Click "Reset to Default" to revert to the original dark theme

-### Using RAG (Retrieval-Augmented Generation)
+### Using Enhanced RAG (Retrieval-Augmented Generation)

 1. Toggle the RAG switch in the top menu to enable RAG functionality
+   - Choose between standard RAG or enhanced RAG
+   - Click the 📚 button to open the RAG panel
-2. Upload text documents (.txt, .md) to your knowledge base
+2. Upload documents to your knowledge base
+   - Supports PDF, DOCX, TXT, and MD files
-   - Click "Upload Document" and select files from your computer
+   - Drag and drop files or use the upload button
-   - Documents are stored locally in your browser's localStorage
+   - Documents are processed and stored locally in your browser
+3. Configure RAG settings:
+   - Choose chunking strategy (fixed, paragraph, semantic)
+   - Adjust chunk size and overlap
+   - Select retrieval method (keyword, semantic, hybrid)
+   - Set similarity threshold and number of chunks to retrieve
-3. Ask questions related to your documents
+4. Ask questions related to your documents
-4. The system will automatically:
+5. The system will automatically:
    - Analyze your question
+   - Generate embeddings using TensorFlow.js
-   - Retrieve relevant information from your documents
+   - Retrieve the most relevant chunks from your documents
    - Include this context in the prompt sent to the AI
    - Generate a more informed response
-5. View source documents by clicking "Show sources" in the response
+6. View source documents by clicking "Show sources" in the response
-6. Toggle RAG off when you want standard responses without document context
+7. Toggle RAG off when you want standard responses without document context

-> **Note:** The RAG implementation uses a simple keyword-based retrieval system.
-For production use, consider implementing a more sophisticated embedding-based retrieval system.
+> **Note:** All processing happens locally in your browser - no data is sent to external servers for embedding or retrieval.

 ## Keyboard Shortcuts